mesonbuild/meson/docs/markdown/Reference-manual.md

 **Note:** You must pass always arguments individually `arg1, arg2, ...` rather than as a string `'arg1 arg2', ...`

-**Note:** This added global argument will be used for all compiles for both cross compilation and native.
-If you want a global argument to apply to just the cross compiler, you must set that in the cross compile definition file under [properties]
+**Note:** Any argument provided here applies to both native and cross compilation.
+See the \[properties\] entry in
+  [cross compile](Cross-compilation.md) for how to set specific flags for the cross compiler.

 ### add_global_link_arguments()